 Buying a Home with Bad Credit and a Big Down Payment

 Afraid your bad credit score will prevent you from owning a home?
-Don’t allow a low credit score prevent you from applying for a loan.
+Don’t allow a low credit score to prevent you from applying for a loan.
 Home loans are available for people with less than perfect credit.
 Just don’t be alarmed if they come with a big down payment requirement.

 Can you get a home loan with bad credit?

 Put simply, the answer is yes.
 While every case is different, you need to remember that a “bad” credit score is a relative term.
 Too often, people mistake low credit scores as “bad.”
 You may have never missed a payment or collection in your life.
 But, maxing out a few credit cards will lower your score, giving the illusion of bad credit.
 When applying for a loan, the agent will look at all aspects, giving you a fighting chance.
 Or, at the very least, you can receive guidance on how to repair your credit so that you can purchase a home in the future.
-If your credit score is just out of reach for our loan program requirements, our in house credit care team may be able to help you, we'll coach you through credit weaknesses and guide you on ways to improve.

 Does a large down payment offset bad credit?